donohutcheon/tictactoe/tutorial.md

 Before turning our focus directly onto the logic that makes the game tick, we have two helper/utility functions `makeBoard` and `copyBoard` which provide the functionality needed to initialize empty boards and copy existing boards respectively.
 These are needed since in this design, we have used a 2D slice to represent the state of the board.
+Each individual nested slice needs to be initialized and allocated memory.
 Alternatively we could've used a single `n x n` slice and used modular and division arithmetic to calculate board positions.
 For instance the middle right `(2,1)` square of the board would be `board[5]`; `5` could be mapped to co-ordinates as follows (keep in mind that slices and arrays are zero-based):
 ```go
 col := 5 % 3 // == 2
 row := 5 / 3 // == 1